staex-io/cijail/README.md

 COPY --from=ghcr.io/staex-io/cijail:latest / /usr/local
 ENTRYPOINT ["/usr/local/bin/cijail"]
 ```

-If there is no matching glibc version, try to choose the lowest one (currently `glibc-2.31`).

 Then in your CI/CD pipeline define a list of allowed domain names and endpoints.